mbarchfe/spreadsheet-fitnesse/doc/MacroSheets.md

 ![](results_parameterized_passed.png)
 ![](results_parameterized_failed.png)

 As expected the tests with the increased limits are failing.
-Now it is time to implement them.
+Now it is time to implement the special offer feature.